elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 * CA private key has been compromised
 * on a regular basis for security reasons

-##### Issuing new certificates

 When rotating the CA cert, all nodes having certificates signed by the CA are impacted.
 New certificates need to be issued for those nodes.
 If the operator can access the nodes CSRs, it can reissue valid certificates using those CSR.

-Some options about reusing the CSRs:

-* *Option A*: when retrieved the first time, store the CSR in the apiserver (can be in the same secret as the certificate itself).
-They can then just be retrieved from the apiserver.
-* *Option B*: request the ES pod again for the CSR.
-Requires an endpoint to be available as a sidecar container, and not only as an init container.

-Chosen option: A, simpler to implement.

 ##### Avoiding downtime during rotation

 While the CA cert is rotated and all nodes certificates are reissued, there can be an impact on connections.
 Long-running ES nodes TLS connections will be maintained (past the TLS handshake).
-New connections will likely fail until things get stabilized, occuring potential downtime.
+New connections will likely fail until things get stabilized, ocurring potential downtime.

 Some options to handle that: